-The funniest resident of Pawnee, Indiana, Amy Poehler's Leslie Knope—Deputy Director of thr city's parks and recreation department—is the kind of government employee the Founding Fathers must have dreamed about.
-Unfailingly dedicated, sunny and ambitious—with her eyes on becoming the first female president—Knope makes you laugh and tugs at your heart.
+The funniest resident of Pawnee, Indiana, Amy Poehler's Leslie Knope—Deputy Director of the city's parks and recreation department—is the kind of government employee the Founding Fathers must have dreamed about.
+Unfailingly dedicated, sunny and ambitious—with an eye on becoming the first female president—Knope makes you laugh and tugs at your heart.
 "There's nothing we can't do if we work hard, never sleep and shirk all other responsibilities in our lives," she once said.
-And you won't ever find Knope shirking her duties by golfing 18 holes on the taxpayer's dime.
-Her game is a 30-minute round of mini-golf during lunch break.
+Now that's the spirit.

 Stephen Colbert ("The Cobert Report")

 Colbert helped redefine political humor with his self-described "well-intentioned, poorly informed, high-status idiot" political pundit on Comedy Central's "The Cobert Report."
 For 1,447 episodes, Colbert as "Stephen Colbert," charted new territory—especially with his in-character interviews of newsmakers of the day—blurring the line between satire and politics until it became hard to tell the difference.
-A two-time presidential candidate (though he failed to ever actually make the ballot), he fit right in with the times—and anticipated times to come.
+A two-time presidential candidate (though he never actually made the ballot), he fit right in with the times—and anticipated times to come.